CommonRoad/commonroad-scenario-factory/docs/tutorials/create_pipeline_step.md

 # Develop a Custom Pipeline Step

+!!! abstract
-In this tutorial you will learn how to create your own pipeline steps and how to use them in a pipeline.
+    In this tutorial, you will learn how to create your own pipeline steps and how to use them in a pipeline.

 ## A Minimal Pipeline Step